ianzhao05/myscheme/README.md

 $ cargo run -- file.scm # run a file
 ```

+A WebAssembly version of the interpreter is available at [ianzhao05.github.io/myscheme](https://ianzhao05.github.io/myscheme/).

 ## Supported Features

 - Complete lexing and parsing of S-expressions